bec-archer/HydraulicsWorkOrderApp/Project Files/_FileStructure_Actual.md

-# 📁 Hydraulics Work Order App – File Structure
+# 📁 Hydraulics Work Order App – File Structure - Actual Build

-*Reflecting FINAL PRD – Updated: August 7, 2025*

-* Created Files/Folders are marked with ✅
+* Existing Files/Folders are marked with ✅
-* New Files not originally in File Structure are marked with 📍
+* New Files not originally in File Structure are marked with 🧩
 * Scaffolded Files marked with 🏗️

 ---